This interview originally appeared November 16, 2012, on the Otherworld Diner.

 TOD: Do you have any writing rituals, quirks or requirements, like background music, flavored coffee, meditation–medication!–or what have you?

-I drink a lot of water anyway, but water has a special significance to the Glin race, so I often have a cup of water with me while writing the Stellarnet Series.
+I drink a lot of water anyway, but water has a special significance to the Glin, so I often have a cup of water with me while writing the Stellarnet books.
 Other than that, I must do something to “reset” my mind, when I’m changing gears from homeschooling my kids all day to being in the Stellarnet world at night, so I play Facebook games.
 For awhile it was Sims Social, then Candy Crush and Solitaire Blitz.
 At first, there were many arguments along the lines of “Leave me alone, I’m working” and “No, you’re not, you’re playing games!”
 But I need that mental transition when I first sit down at the laptop, or I find it difficult to concentrate on writing.

 TOD: What were your favorite childhood (as in pre-teen, even) books or movies?
 Can you spy the seeds of SF and paranormal romance budding even then?